Kundt spacetimes minimally coupled to scalar field

 \section{Abstract}

-We derive an exact solutions belonging to Kundt class of spacetimes both with and without a cosmological constant that are minimally coupled to free massless scalar field.
+We derive an exact solution belonging to Kundt class of spacetimes both with and without a cosmological constant that are minimally coupled to a free massless scalar field.
 We show the algebraic type of these solutions and give interpretation of the results.
-Subsequently, we look for solutions additionally containing electromagnetic field satisfying nonlinear field equations.
+Subsequently, we look for solutions additionally containing an electromagnetic field satisfying nonlinear field equations.